Trans-Tasman

 Excellent Medical Facilities

-A Reciprocal Health Care Agreement (RHCA) exists between New Zealand and this destination, providing limited emergency healthcare access.
-However, RHCA does not replace travel insurance for cancer patients.
+A Reciprocal Health Care Agreement (RHCA) exists — but it does NOT replace travel insurance for cancer patients.
+Cancer treatment and repatriation are not covered by the RHCA.

 Popular for trans-Tasman trips, family visits, short breaks, and warm weather escapes.
 The most common first overseas destination after cancer diagnosis.